srkelly-unimelb/matter-wireshark-plugin-lua/README.md

 Other Wireshark plugins will have better ongoing support for Matter such as https://github.com/wireshark!

+Please see the included screenshots if you want to see what the plugin shows without having to run it!

 # Setup

 Adding Lua plugin: In wireshark go to 'Help->About Wireshark', select 'Folders' tab, and navigate to 'Personal Lua Plugins' folder.